Ivy City Smokehouse

 Is the tasting menu worth it at Ivy City Smokehouse?

-Ivy City Smokehouse is not a tasting-menu format — it operates as a tavern-style restaurant with a daily market and smokehouse counter at street level.
-The move here is the smokehouse appetizer: smoked fish of your choice (options have included honey hot smoked salmon, rainbow trout, or whitefish salad) served with bagel, chive cream cheese, and accompaniments.
+Ivy City Smokehouse is not a tasting-menu format; it operates as a tavern-style restaurant with a daily market and smokehouse counter at street level.
+The move here is the smokehouse appetizer: smoked fish of your choice (options have included honey hot smoked salmon, rainbow trout, or whitefish salad) served with bagel, chive cream cheese, accompaniments.
 At $$ pricing with a 2024 Michelin Bib Gourmand, the value proposition is in the market-to-table model, not a set menu.

 What should I wear to Ivy City Smokehouse?

 Dress casually.
-The space is a converted warehouse with a rooftop and live music on occasion — there is no expectation of formality here.
+The space is a converted warehouse with a rooftop and live music on occasion; there is no expectation of formality here.
 The Michelin Bib Gourmand designation confirms it is recognised for value and quality, not for a dressed-up dining room.
 Jeans and a clean top are entirely appropriate.

 Does Ivy City Smokehouse handle dietary restrictions?